lajoiekatelyn/perseverance-and-ingenuity-tracker/README.md

 ### DockerFile
 To build upon this repo, any new package used in the main script will need to be added to the DockerFile.
 Then, the docker image will need to be rebuilt.
 To do so,
 ```
-$ docker build -t <docker_username>:gene_flask_app:<version_number>
+$ docker build -t <docker_username>:perseverance_and_ingenuity_tracker:<version_number>
 ```
 where `<docker_username>` is your Docker username and `<version_number>` is the verion of the image that you wish to build.

 #### docker-compose for Developers
-If you develop and push a new Docker image to Docker Hub, you will need to change the name of the Docker image in docker-compose.yml to the name of the image that you pushed.
+If you develop and push a new Docker image to Docker Hub, you will need to change the name of the Docker image in docker-compose.yml to the name of the image that you pushed from the build above.

-NOTE: for the purpose of using docker-compose, the host declared for the Redis client in the get_redis_client() funciton in gene_api.py is set to `redis-ip`.
+NOTE: for the purpose of using docker-compose, the host declared for the Redis client in the get_redis_client() funciton in gene_api.py is set to pull from the Kubernetes environment using `os`.
 In order to develop using Flask, change the host to `127.0.0.1`.
-Then, when it comes time to use docker-compose again, change it back to `redis-ip`  for correct use with Kubernetes.
-Additionally, if the service used to reach the Redis database in Kubernetes is changed, update the name of the service from `klajoie-test-redis-service` to the new name in both `docker-compose.yml` and `klajoie-test-flask-deployment.yml` for use with Kubernetes.
+Then, when it comes time to use docker-compose again, change it back to `redis_ip`, the variable which `os` pulls from the environment, for correct use with Kubernetes.
+Additionally, if the service used to reach the Redis database in Kubernetes is changed, update the name of the service from `final-redis-service` to the new name in both `docker-compose.yml` and `final-flask-deployment.yml` for use with Kubernetes.

 ## Kubernetes